CenterForTheBuiltEnvironment/comfort_tool/docs/help/help.md

 ### Get help

-If you have a question about the tool, send us an email with the link to your question at [cbecomforttool@gmail.com](mailto:cbecomforttool@gmail.com).
+If you have a question about the tool, email us at [cbecomforttool@gmail.com](mailto:cbecomforttool@gmail.com).

 ## Issues and bugs